Central Neighborhood Improvement Association Records

 This collection documents the activities of the Central Neighborhood Improvement Association (CNIA) from 1979-2004.
-Box 1 contains general information about the neighborhood organization, meeting minutes, annual reports, committee information, and miscellaneous documents.
-Boxes 2 and 3 contain board meeting minutes and documents.
-Box 4 includes grievance letters and other correspondence as well as financial and legal records.
-Boxes 5 and 6 contain information on the partnership between CNIA and the Minneapolis Community Development Association (MCDA), as well as files on individual projects, programs, and studies conducted by CNIA.
-Box 7 houses photographs from 1991-2003 showing a range of CNIA activities.
+Records include board meeting minutes, annual reports, correspondence, legal and financial documents.
+Additional files in this collection detail the Minneapolis Community Development Association partnership as well as programs, projects, and studies conducted by CNIA.
+A series of photographs from 1991-2003 document a range of CNIA activities.

-Membership was open to all members of the community and the Board included the following categories: homeowners, renters, business owners, the poor, youth, ethnic groups, agency directors, neighborhood workers, and senior citizens.
-There were no membership dues or extraneous requirements.
-CNIA held regular monthly board meetings that were published and distributed widely by email and mail.
+Membership was open to all members of the community, and the Board included the following categories: homeowners, renters, business owners, the poor, youth, ethnic groups, agency directors, neighborhood workers, and senior citizens.
+There were no membership dues.
+CNIA held regular monthly board meetings whose minutes were published and distributed widely by email and mail.

 While CNIA had many successes, it was particularly skillful in drawing in funding and establishing working partnerships with foundations, government agencies, and other non-profits.
-The organization had an excellent working relationship with the two major funders for neighborhood development in Minneapolis: the McKnight Foundation and the James Ford Bell Foundation.
+The organization had a working relationship with the two major funders for neighborhood development in Minneapolis: the McKnight Foundation and the James Ford Bell Foundation.

-In 2000, the CNIA was taken over in a well-organized effort by the self-titled “Blue Crew” at CNIA’s Annual Meeting in May 2000.
+In May 2000, CNIA was taken over in a well-organized effort by the self-titled “Blue Crew” at CNIA’s Annual Meeting.
 A new slate of board members said to be more representative of the racially diverse neighborhood was elected.
 Jana Metge, CNIA Executive Director, was fired by the new board on May 18, 2000.
 Metge sued the organization claiming her firing by a new board majority was discriminatory and breached her employment contract.

-A special meeting and recall election was held on September 20, 2000, but the newly elected board survived in a 120-104 vote against ousting the CNIA board.
-Grievances were filed with the city alleging that improper notice was given for the recall election, that voters were not asked to prove they live or work in the neighborhood as requested in a recall petition, and that the vote was improperly counted.
+A special meeting and recall election were held on September 20, 2000, but the newly elected board survived in a 120-104 vote.
+Ousted former board members filed grievances with the city alleging that improper notice was given for the recall election, that voters were not asked to prove they live or work in the neighborhood as requested in a recall petition, and that the vote was improperly counted.

-The new organization’s failure to repay a James Ford Bell grant, and its inability to secure new NRP funds led to its eventual demise.
-The Central Area Neighborhood Development Organization (CANDO) rose out of the Weed and Seed program to take its place.
-CANDO is recognized by the city as the official registered 501(c)3 non-profit representing the Central neighborhood.
+The new board’s failure to repay a James Ford Bell grant and its inability to secure new NRP funds led to CNIA’s eventual demise.
+The Central Area Neighborhood Development Organization (CANDO) rose out of CNIA’s Weed and Seed program to take its place.
+In 2006, CANDO was recognized by the city as the official registered 501(c)3 non-profit representing the Central neighborhood.